Best Ever Breadsticks

 - Coarse salt

 - Combine 1-1/2 cups flour, yeast, sugar and salt.
 In a small saucepan, heat milk, 1/4 cup water and butter to 120°-130°.
 Add to dry ingredients; beat on medium speed just until moistened.
 Stir in enough remaining flour to form a stiff dough.

 - Punch down dough.
-Pinch off golf ball-size pieces.
-On a lightly floured surface, roll into pencil-size strips.
+Pinch off golf ball-sized pieces.
+On a lightly floured surface, shape each into a 6-in. rope.
 Place on greased baking sheets 1 in. apart.
 Cover and let rise for 15 minutes.